Jakob Ingebrigtsen: 2024: 5000 metres Olympic champion, 3000 metres world record

 Ingebrigtsen skipped his indoor season, including the 2024 World Athletics Indoor Championships in Glasgow, Scotland, due to an achilles injury.
-Instead, he focused on preparation & training, for both the 2024 European Championships in Rome and the 2024 Summer Olympic Games in Paris, held in June and August, respectively.
+Instead, he focused on preparation and training, for both the 2024 European Championships in Rome and the 2024 Summer Olympic Games in Paris, held in June and August, respectively.

 Ingebrigtsen's first race of 2024 was on 25 May, at the Prefontaine Classic's Bowerman Mile, against rivals Josh Kerr and Yared Nuguse.
 With the historically deep field, and the highly anticipated pre-Olympic match-up between Ingebrigtsen and Kerr, who last raced each other at the 2023 World Championships, the 2024 Bowerman Mile was billed as the "Mile Race of the Century".
 Kerr took the win in 3:45.34, a new British record, while Ingebrigtsen came second in 3:45.60, and Nuguse in third at 3:46.22.

 On 30 May, Ingebrigtsen won the 1500 metres at the Bislett Games, in a world leading time of 3:29.74, edging out Timothy Cheruiyot by three hundredths of a second.
 In June, he won the 1500 metres at the European Athletics Championships, with a new championship record of 3:31.95, and the 5000 metres in a time of 13:20.11.
 On 12 July, in the final weeks before the 2024 Summer Olympics, Ingebrigtsen improved his European record in the 1500 metres to 3:26.73 at Monaco's Herculis meeting, becoming the fourth man in history to break the 3:27 barrier.